 Attacks by pests and any other site features must be noted.
 Individual plot records must be made if varietal differences are apparent.
 The character recorded must be clearly described and the scale clearly defined.
 Notes on factors that are likely to affect the validity of the trial must be recorded in the trials workbook.
-A cabbage stem flea beetle assessment scale is currently being developed, and will be provided during the contract period.
+A cabbage stem flea beetle assessment scale has been developed to assess the percentage of plants with an intact main raceme - Protocol 207.